 - Want to take a gap year?
 Request a Deferral

 If you are unable to begin your degree studies this fall, you may request a one-year deferral of your offer of admission.
 Deferrals are not guaranteed and will be reviewed on a case-by-case basis.
 Deferral requests that are approved will include deferral of eligible entrance scholarship(s) awarded – check the terms of your award for conditions & eligibility – and the residence guarantee, if applicable.
 Deferral applications will be available to students who have met all offer conditions, starting in July.
-Please note that offers to non-degree studies, the International Foundations Program, and Computer Science at Faculty of Arts and Science, St. George Campus are not eligible for deferral.
+Please note that offers to non-degree studies and the International Foundations Program at Faculty of Arts and Science, St. George Campus are not eligible for deferral.
 Find more information about deferrals here.